 then use the display to show a happy face.
 Otherwise, the device is made to

-There aren’t any for the accelerometer.
-But it’s worth looking at how we can use the 3D acceleration to detect different kinds of motion like a being shaken.
-Acceleration is what is known as a vector quantity (talk to your maths teacher) – it has a magnitude (size, length) and a direction.
-To get the overall magnitude, irrespective of orientation, we need to do a bit of maths.
-If we only had X and Y axes (i.e. we had a 2D accelerometer) the situation would be:
+There aren’t any for the accelerometer, but it’s worth looking at how we can use the 3D acceleration to detect different kinds of motion like a being shaken.
+Acceleration is what is known as a vector quantity – it has a magnitude (size, length) and a direction.
+To get the overall magnitude, irrespective of orientation, with only X and Y axes (i.e. we had a 2D accelerometer) the situation would be:

-We can calculate the magnitude (length) of the resultant from Pythagoras’ rule:
+We can calculate the magnitude (length) of the resultant using Pythagoras’ rule:

-BUT, we have a 3D accelerometer - and the same principle holds where we have X, Y and Z axes.
+The same principle holds with a 3D accelerometer.
 So the overall magnitude of the resultant acceleration vector is:

 from microbit import * import math while True: x = accelerometer.get_x() y = accelerometer.get_y() z = accelerometer.get_z() acceleration = math.sqrt(x**2 + y**2 + z**2) print("acceleration", acceleration) sleep(500)

 Now if you keep the the accelerometer still (put it on the desk), this will give an acceleration of about 1g, irrespective of what orientation you have the BBC micro:bit in – and it will be different to that as you move it about.
 Actually, the value will vary slightly even if you keep it still, because the accelerometer isn’t a perfect measuring device.
 Dealing with this is a process called calibration and is something we have to do when we need to know a quantity accurately.

 - Using the BBC micro:bit music library, play a note based on the the reading from the accelerometer.
 Hint: set the pitch to the value of the accelerometer measurement.